EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Introduction #       {#intro}

 Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}}.
 IoT devices may be constrained in various ways, including memory, storage, processing capacity, and energy {{RFC7228}}.
-A method for protecting individual messages at the application layer suitable for constrained devices, is provided by CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}}), which builds on Concise Binary Object Representation (CBOR) {{RFC7049}}.
+A method for protecting individual messages at the application layer suitable for constrained devices, is provided by CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}}), which builds on the Concise Binary Object Representation (CBOR) {{RFC7049}}.

 In order for a communication session to provide forward secrecy, the communicating parties can run a Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies authenticated ECDH protocols using CBOR and COSE objects.
 The ECDH key exchange messages may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates (Cert).
 Authentication is based on credentials established out of band, or from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.seitz-ace-oscoap-profile}}.
 This document also specifies the derivation of shared key material.